Kavia-M/walmart-hackathon-map/README.md

 Whenever you make a click standing in a place where new products have arrived, the app notifies you.

 ## How does it works
-The app uses react-speech-kit for Speech recognition and Speech systhesis (text to voice)
+The app uses react-speech-kit for Speech recognition and Speech synthesis (text to voice)

 ### `npm start`